What kinds of water birds can you find in Colorado?

 Great Blue Heron Range Map

-Most of the time, they will either be motionless or moving very slowly through the water, looking for their prey.
+Most of the time, they will either be motionless or slowly moving through the water, looking for their prey.
 But watch them closely because when an opportunity presents itself, these herons will strike quickly and ferociously to grab something to eat.
-Common foods include fish, frogs, reptiles, small mammals, and even other birds.
+Common foods include fish, frogs, reptiles, small mammals, and other birds.

 - A medium-sized, stout water bird that is a buffy brown color.

-Consider yourself lucky if you can spot an American Bittern in Colorado!
+Consider yourself lucky if you can spot an American Bittern!

 These herons live in freshwater marshes and are extremely secretive and perfectly camouflaged for their habitat.